anlutro/blog/posts/puppet-control-vagrant.md

 system.
 I wanted to write a bit about the things I discovered while experimenting trying to get a proper setup up and running.

+This is not meant as an introduction to puppet or vagrant - you might want to read up on how to use these tools before starting this article, as I won't go into detail on how puppet or vagrant configuration works..

 I'll assume you already have a puppet-control repository.
 If you don't, have a look at this [template repo](https://github.com/puppetlabs/control-repo).

-I'll also assume you have some basic knowledge about Vagrant - I won't go into detail on how to write your Vagrantfile.

 ## Modifications to the control repo